Efficient Optimization of Dominant Set Clustering with Frank-Wolfe Algorithms: Frank-Wolfe for Dominant Set Clustering

 where $\be_i$ are the standard basis vectors.
 That is, the $i$-th coefficient corresponds to the $i$-th component of $\bx$, $\lambda_{\be_i} = x_i$.
-The set of components with nonzero coefficients at iterate $\bx_t$ gives the support, i.e.,
+The set of components with nonzero coefficients of $\bx_t$ gives the support, i.e.,

 Due to the structure of the simplex $\Delta$, the solution of the optimization \eqref{eq:fwstep1} is

 and the optimization \eqref{eq:fwstep2} is obtained by

 The maximum and minimum values of the linearization are the largest and smallest components of the gradient, respectively (subject to $i \in \sigma_t$ in the latter case).
 Note that the gradient is $\nabla f(\bx_t) = 2\bA\bx_t$.